 After your hike and breakfast, I recommend giving both your legs and your belly a rest.
 Head to the Palm Springs Aerial Tramway to reward yourself with sweeping views of Coachella Valley and Mount San Jacinto State Park.

-This is the world’s largest rotating tramway, believe it or not, and the ride covers 2.5 miles and lasts roughly ten minutes.
+This is the world’s largest rotating tramway, believe it or not, and the ten minute ride covers 2.5 miles over Palm Springs.
 At the end of your ride, you will see observation decks, which are worth a stop, as well as restaurants and gift shops if anyone is interested.

 Tickets can be purchased both online or on-site.